-An unfortunate event fueled actress Bubbles Paraiso’s transformation into a determined Ironman
+An unfortunate event fueled the transformation of actress Bubbles Paraiso into a determined and tenacious triathlete

 They say it takes a village to do something seemingly unthinkable.
 In my case, what a large village did it take.